smohadjer/boilerplate/README.md

  * Minifies CSS and JavaScript for production
  * Uses Handlebars for client-side templating and Nunjucks for server-side templating
  * Precompiles Handlebars templates
- * Fetches jQuery via bower
+ * jQuery ready (fetches jQuery via bower and contains a boilerplate for jQuery plugin)
- * Uses jQuery plugin boilerplate

 **Usage**
  * Run npm install